2025-26 Edition

 Design and analysis of single-stage amplifiers, biasing circuits, inverters, logic gates, and memory elements based on CMOS transistors.

-Restriction: Electrical Engineering Majors have first consideration for enrollment.
-Computer Engineering Majors have first consideration for enrollment.
-Materials Science and Engr Majors have first consideration for enrollment.
+Restrictions: Electrical Engineering majors, Computer Engineering majors, and Materials Science and Engineering majors have the first consideration for enrollment.
 Computer Science Engineering Majors have second consideration for enrollment.

 EECS 170C.
 Electronics III.
 4 Units.